Center Joey Hunt officially signs Seahawks contract as team makes a trio of moves Monday

 Neal had been given a qualifying offer as an exclusive rights free agent.
 He gets a one-year deal worth a non-guaranteed $750,000.

 Neal spent much of last year on the practice squad before being promoted to the active roster in December.
-He played in the final three regular season games and both playoff games on special teams — with 64 snaps overall —- and was listed as the backup right cornerback behind Tre Flowers.
+He played in the final three regular-season games and both playoff games on special teams — with 64 snaps overall — and was listed as the backup right cornerback behind Tre Flowers.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.